A Love Story That Will Blow Your Mind

 Lata and I met on Sunday, June 30, 1991.
 In fact, the 63091 in my online names represents the day that we met.
-I had just graduated and my church had taken me out to eat at a restaurant which was also Lata’s place of employment.
+I had just graduated, and my church had taken me out to eat at a restaurant which was also Lata’s place of employment.
 It was Lata’s first day on the job that day.
 SHE WAS GORGEOUS!
-My entire church had come in, so instead of training her they decided to just sit her down until “the rush was over”.
+My entire church had come in, so instead of training her they decided to sit her down until “the rush was over.”

-While she was sitting there I wanted to talk with her but I was scared.
+While she was sitting there, I wanted to talk to her, but I was scared.
 So I sent my friend to ask her for a few things: straws, spoons, extra napkins, etc. She was more annoyed than amused because she didn’t know where anything was.
-Finally I asked my friend to ask her for her phone number.
+Finally, I asked my friend to ask her for her phone number.
 She sent back her answer… NO!
 I was devastated, embarrassed, and humiliated, but I managed to eat LOL!
 After everyone ate we all filed out of the restaurant.
-And just before, I left, I walked past her and she said that she would take MY NUMBER!
-I was geeked, so I gave it to her and I walked out of the restaurant so happy.
-A few days later she called and we arranged our 1st meeting.
+And just before, I left, I walked past her, and she said that she would take MY NUMBER!
+I was geeked, so I gave it to her, and I walked out of the restaurant so happy.
+A few days later she called, and we arranged our 1st meeting.
 After that… “It.
 Was.
 A. Wrap”/we were together.

 3.)
 Lata remarks-to start your relationship as friends, as your foundation, and stay focused on what you fell in love with during your courtship.

 Lastly, we are intentional in making sure that Indian movies and music was/is played in the house.
-And we remind the boys that they have 2 different bloodlines and cultures within them.
+And we remind the boys that they have two different bloodlines and cultures within them.

 What did you think of Carl and Lata’s love story?
 Write a comment below!

 Have a question for us?
 Write us at firstname.lastname@example.org

 Find us on Twitter @growingupgupta and on Facebook, Pinterest, and Instagram @growingupguptas.